Thank You For Being a Friend

 Use Vanilla Beans

 For the cheesecake batter, I highly recommend using two vanilla beans.
 The vanilla seeds look incredibly pretty in the cheesecake.
 For cost savings and not to overdo it, you should use two vanilla beans plus two teaspoons of vanilla extract.
 If you do not have vanilla beans, you can use 2 teaspoons of vanilla bean paste plus 2 teaspoons vanilla extract.
-If you have neither vanilla beans nor vanilla bean paste, you can certainly use 4 teaspoons (or 1 tablespoon) of vanilla extract.
+If you have neither vanilla beans nor vanilla bean paste, you can certainly use 4 teaspoons (or 1 tablespoon plus 1 teaspoon) of vanilla extract.

 Make the Blueberry Topping in Advance